|Useful links to elsewhere on this web site:||List of satellites||Make an inclinometer|

 Please read these instructions to find a satellite photo image of your home town:

-Put your mouse cursor near your location and double click.
+Put your mouse cursor near your location, click down and drag to the middle.

-Now you may need to enlarge the map scale by using the + sign on the upper left side of the map.
+Now enlarge the map scale by using the + sign on the upper left side of the map.
 Click on this and the map will enlarge.
-Repeat the process of double clicking near your location to centre the map if necessary.
+Repeat the process of mouse dragging to centre the map as necessary.